SimonJaspers/notebook/knockout-map.md

 # Mapping over observable values

 Knockout has `observable` and `computed` values.
-These value types are `subscribable`, meaning they can automatically notify other pieces of code whenever they change.
+Both these value types are `subscribable`, meaning they can automatically notify other pieces of code whenever they change.

 ```js
 // Initialize userName as an observable empty string